NVIDIA/cuda-quantum/docs/sphinx/using/advanced/mlir_pass.rst

   // Here is an example MLIR Pass that one can write externally and
   // use via the cudaq-opt tool, with the --load-cudaq-plugin flag.
-  // THe pass here is simple, replace Hadamard operations with S operations.
+  // The pass here is simple, replace Hadamard operations with S operations.

   using namespace mlir;